maksam07/phasmophobia-melon-mod/README.md

 # How to build
 1. [Install MelonLoader](https://melonwiki.xyz/#/README) (v0.4.3.0)
+2. Make modifications to the MelonLoader files, so it will work with Phasmophobia (look through the solved issues)
 2. Start the game without Mod, only with MelonLoader.
 ML will download stuff to handle the IL2CPP from Phasmophobia
 3. Move the `Managed` folder from the `MelonLoader\Managed` location, inside your games folder, to the project folder
-4. Move the `Phasmophobia\MelonLoader\MelonLoader.dll` file to the projects folder
+4. Move the `Phasmophobia\MelonLoader\MelonLoader.dll` file to the projects new `Managed` folder
 5. Compile (Release x64) and move the `bin\x64\Release\C4PhasMod.dll` to the Mod folder inside your `Phasmophobia\MelonLoader` directory

-This mod only works with an MelonLoader Bypass or the game will crash because of MelonLoader detection.
+This mod only works with an MelonLoader Bypass or the game will crash because of MelonLoader detections.